julienfdev/nodeYT-subscriber-counter/README.md

         https://arduino.esp8266.com/stable/package_esp8266com_index.json

 - Install the ESP8266 boards with the Board Manager
+- Install the following libraries :

+        ArduinoJson // by Benoit Blanchon
+        MD_Parola

 - Select NodeMCU 1.0 and keep the default settings
 - Open and upload the sketch to the board